akk0ga/bwiter/README.md

 </p>

 # Bwiter
-This is a desktop app using Twitter bot to get las tweet from user and send notification on your desktop
+This is a desktop app using Twitter bot to get last tweet from user and send notification on your desktop

 ## API Info
 ### API used